Hoerner recaps the final few days of the Spring Break trip.

 Blanck knows nothing other than success, having been a member of the Williams College varsity soccer team that produced a winning record all four years in which he played, while in his 23 years as a coach, all of his teams have posted winning records.
 Blanck has played a key role in all aspects of the Navy women's soccer program during his tenure.

 Blanck's background as an All-America goalkeeper has been a key element in developing Navy's corps of goalkeepers.
-Under his tutelage, Navy has produced six all-league keepers -- three-time honoree Amy Hakola, two-time selection Sarah Wilson, 2001 Patriot League Defensive Player of the Year Kate Macfarlane, three-time all-leaguer Kim Bonafede, two-time Patriot League Defensive Player of the Year and the conference's career GAA leader Lizzie Barnes, 2009 Patriot League Goalkeeper of the Year Beth Reed and 2012 Patriot League Goalkeeper of the Year Elizabeth Hoerner.
+Under his tutelage, Navy has produced seven all-league keepers -- three-time honoree Amy Hakola, two-time selection Sarah Wilson, 2001 Patriot League Defensive Player of the Year Kate Macfarlane, three-time all-leaguer Kim Bonafede, two-time Patriot League Defensive Player of the Year and the conference's career GAA leader Lizzie Barnes, 2009 Patriot League Goalkeeper of the Year Beth Reed, 2012 Patriot League Goalkeeper of the Year Elizabeth Hoerner and two-time honoree Dayton Wetherby.

 Barnes, the most decorated netminder in program history, led the nation and set program records for GAA (0.29) and save percentage (.933) in 2006, while posting 13 shutouts - also a Navy record.
 She graduated as the Navy career leader in GAA (0.65), a career mark which stands 20th all-time in NCAA history.
 She also holds the school shutout record with 29.
 In addition to her athletic exploits, Barnes was one of three Navy student-athletes ever to twice earn First Team Academic All-America kudos.